jakob-hendrix/csharp-examples/pluralsight-demo/CityInfo/NOTES.md

 - you can update partial values using a PATCH
   - JSON patch doc is a list of operations - Microsoft.AspNetCore.JsonPatch

+## IoC & DI

+- IoC delegates the function of slecting a concrete implelneation type for a class' dependecies to an external component
+  - work against interfaces, not concrete classes
+  - Transient - created each time they are requested - best for light weight services
+  - Scoped - create once per request
+  - Singleton - created 1st time whe requested

 ## Rules

 - use diff DTO for creating vs returning an item